Reduce Cost and Software Audit Risk with Microsoft License Management

-FlexNet Manager for Microsoft is a scalable Microsoft license compliance and Software License Optimization solution that is built on the FlexNet Manager Platform.
-This Microsoft license manager product automates and optimizes entitlement based software license management to enable the reduction of license, maintenance and audit costs for Microsoft server software, as well as SaaS applications such as Office 365, while maintaining license compliance.
+FlexNet Manager for Microsoft is a scalable Microsoft® license compliance and Software License Optimization solution that is built on the FlexNet Manager Platform.
+This Microsoft license manager product automates and optimizes entitlement based software license management to enable the reduction of license, maintenance and audit costs for Microsoft server software, as well as SaaS applications such as Microsoft Office 365®, while maintaining license compliance.

-FlexNet Manager for Microsoft provides next generation software asset management functionality including Microsoft license optimization through the application of vendor-specific license entitlements known as product use rights.
+FlexNet Manager for Microsoft provides next generation software asset management functionality including Microsoft license optimization through the application of vendor-specific license entitlements known as product use rights (also called Product Terms).
 The included Microsoft Product Use Rights Library enables FlexNet Manager for Microsoft to determine an accurate license position and minimize license consumption to provide the fastest return on investment.
 FlexNet Manager for Microsoft allows organizations to achieve the highest level of Software License Optimization maturity—Level 4, for Microsoft software asset management processes.
 FlexNet Manager for Microsoft is part of the FlexNet Manager Suite for Enterprises used by hundreds of enterprises to gain control of and optimize spend across their software estate.

 Leverages FlexNet Manager Platform to Provide Visibilty and Control

 - Provides scalable hardware and software asset management (HAM and SAM) across more than 18,333 publishers and 181,927 applications, providing insight into installed software and application usage

 - Delivers purchased versus installed license reconciliation

-- Comprehensive reporting capabilities allow users to identify and evaluate areas of license compliance concern and make informed decisions that reduce license and maintenance costs
+- Comprehensive reporting capabilities allow users to identify and remediate areas of license compliance concern and make informed decisions that reduce license and maintenance costs

-- Out-of-the-box connectivity to Microsoft SCCM, as well as connectors for other third party inventory and configuration management tools
+- Out-of-the-box integration with Microsoft System Center Configuration Manager(SCCM), as well as adapters for integration with other third party inventory and configuration management tools

 - Provides connectivity to HR, Microsoft Active Directory®, procurement, ERP and other systems for user, computer, purchasing and organizational data

 Software License Optimization for Microsoft Reduces On-going Software Costs

 - Enables true enterprise-wide license optimization for Microsoft products using its built-in Microsoft Product Use Rights Library to automatically apply license entitlements.
 Use rights can dramatically affect the number of licenses consumed by an organization, and therefore must be taken into account to minimize costs and ensure software compliance.